rattle/classified/README.markdown

 ## Description

 classified provides an abstract interface to common ruby classifiers.
-It allows comparison of these classifiers using common corpora to compare accuracy, precison, recall and f-measure metrics.
+It allows comparison of these classifiers using common corpora to compare accuracy, precision, recall and f-measure metrics.

 ## Installation